smart-life-tech/helmet/README.md

 #upload the sender code to the arduino nano ble sender
 `note that the arduino 33 ble must be intsalled on the ardino ide`

-same goes with the sender
+same goes with the receiver.

+assemble all parts according the schematics